Recognising Concussion

-Concussions can occur in numerous contact and non-contact sports, and are a complex and evolving functional injury to the brain.
+Concussions are an evolving functional injury to the brain.
 Prompt assessment by a medical professional is mandatory, particularly prior to resuming sporting activities.
 This is to ensure there is no indication of structural or other significant concerns, and to safely guide your return to sport and a normal day-to-day life.

 - Concussion can occur with a sudden impact to the body, not just to the head.